mlemgroup/mlem/CONTRIBUTING.md

 - One View per file.
 A file containing a View struct must end in "View".
 We're yet to decide on an official naming scheme for files - feel free to offer your thoughts [here](https://github.com/mlemgroup/mlem/issues/55).
 - Within reason, any complex of views that renders a single component of a larger view should be placed in a descriptively named function, computed property or `@ViewBuilder` variable beneath the body of the View.
 This keeps pyramids from piling up and makes our accessibility experts' work easier.
 - If you can reuse code, do.
 Prefer abstracting common components to a generic struct and common logic to a generic function.
-- APIClient and associated types
-  - All interactions with the API happen through the APIClient
-  - All API types must be prefaced API, and should only be referenced within the APIClient
-  - API types may not have default values provided within their constructors (default vales on APIClient methods is acceptable where reasonable).
-  - APIClient methods should return internal -Model objects

 ## Testing